 The standardisation of general requirements for conformity assessment is an essential element for achieving mutual recognition of documentation used for certifying products, processes and services.
 Too a large extent, standardisation includes general requirements for companies that provide services to be used for conformity documentation.

 FORCE Technology offers documentation for conformity and has contributed to standardisation in this area for several years through its membership of, among other things, Danish Standards’ standardisation committee S-335 ”Conformity Assessment”.
-Currently, Leif Madsen, Senior Specialist at FORCE Technology, is the chairperson of the committee.
 The committee prepares the Danish papers on recommendations and comments on new standards for the area.

 Membership of the Danish Standardisation Committee S-335 gives FORCE Technology the possibility to participate globally in ISO (International Standardization Organization) in its ISO Committee on conformity assessment (CASCO) and in the European (CEN) standardisation organisations’ work on standards within conformity.
 The committee is open to new interested parties.